NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Manticore Paaridar.md

 abilities_mid:
   - name: ""
   - name: "Sharp Riposte"
-    desc: "`pf2:r`  **Trigger** An adjacent creature targets the paaridar with a melee attack\n**Effect** The paaridar blocks the attack with their claws.
-The paaridar gains resistance 5 to physical damage from the attack, and if the attack hits, the attacker takes 1d8 + 4 slashing damage."
+    desc: "`pf2:r`  **Trigger** An adjacent creature targets the paaridar with a melee attack\n* * *\n\n**Effect** The paaridar blocks the attack with their claws.
+The paaridar gains resistance 5 to physical damage from the attack, and if the attack hits, the attacker takes 1d8+4 slashing damage."

 attacks:
   - name: ""